wolfoerster/SmartLogging/SmartLogging/README.md

 # SmartLogging
-Easy to use .NET file based logging framework.
+Easy to use .NET file based logging framework using JSON.

 ## Overview
 The SmartLogging package exports two main classes: SmartLogger and LogWriter.